Hiding Money from Uncle Sam? Don’t!

 Clients that wanted to access their money could get their money back through a debit card or in the case of the Berrettinis, through false loans.
 They acted as if they were borrowing money from a Tower affiliate when they were really just repatriating their own money.

 Like many of these scams, Tower collapsed and in its wake the government accessed its list of clients.
-For the Berrenntinis, that ultimately meant criminal prosecution.
-Defiant to the end, the Berrenntinis took the case to trial and lost.
+For the Berrettinis, that ultimately meant criminal prosecution.
+Defiant to the end, the Berrettinis took the case to trial and lost.
+(He appeared without counsel.)
 I say defiant because Albert has accused the court of treason and sedition.
 Strong words.

-Albert is serving a sentence of 27 months, his wife Mary Anne is on a two year probation.
+Albert was ordered to serve a sentence of 27 months while his wife Mary Anne received two year probation.
 Still not happy, Albert appealed.
 That appeal was quickly shot down as well.

-The lesson here is that by participating in heavily marketed tax avoidance schemes, your risk of getting caught goes up exponentially.
+Second, participating in heavily marketed tax avoidance schemes increases your risk of getting caught goes up exponentially.
 It’s one thing to quietly park money offshore and hope you don’t get caught.
 But when you join a group or movement, expect the government knows of it and will ultimately get the member list.
 Ditto for parking your money in a well known bank – if bank secrecy isn’t dead yet, its certainly bleeding profusely.